Aaron Ripkowski: 2015 season

-Ripkowski was selected in the sixth round (206th overall) by the Green Bay Packers in the 2015 NFL Draft.
+Ripkowski was selected in the sixth round (206th overall) by the Green Bay Packers in the 2015 NFL draft.
 On May 8, 2015, he signed a contract with the Packers.
 In his rookie season, Ripkowski was the Packers' backup fullback behind veteran John Kuhn.
 He appeared in 15 games, finishing the year with nine tackles on special teams.
 Ripkowski recorded his first career NFL reception, an 18-yard catch and run from quarterback Aaron Rodgers against the Carolina Panthers in Week 9.
 Overall, he appeared in fifteen regular season games and two playoff games.
+He mostly contributed on special teams.

 2016 season

 In 2016, entering his second year, Ripkowski became the starting fullback after the Packers did not re-sign John Kuhn.
 As the 2016 season progressed, Ripkowski's role expanded due to injuries to running backs Eddie Lacy and James Starks.
 He finished the 2016 regular season with 34 carries for 150 rushing yards and two rushing touchdowns to go along with nine receptions for 46 receiving yards and one receiving touchdown.
+He also contributed on special teams.
 The Packers finished with a 10–6 record and made the playoffs.
 In the Wild Card Round against the New York Giants, he had two carries for one rushing yard and one rushing touchdown to go along with two receptions for 11 receiving yards in the 38–13 victory.
 In the Divisional Round against the Dallas Cowboys, he had four carries for 24 rushing yards in the 34–31 victory.
-In the NFC Championship against the Atlanta Falcons, he had three carries for 11 rushing yards and two receptions for 28 receiving yards in the 44–21 loss.
+In the NFC Championship against the Atlanta Falcons, he had three carries for 11 rushing yards and two receptions for 28 receiving yards but was responsible for a fumble in the 44–21 loss.

 2017 season

 In the 2017 season, Ripkowski appeared in all 16 games and recorded five carries for 13 rushing yards and seven receptions for 39 receiving yards.

-2018 season
+He contributed on special teams.

 On September 1, 2018, Ripkowski was released by the Packers.